acroooo/acroooo/README.md

   </tr>
    <tr>
     <td>Live Covid</td>
     <td>See live data of Covid cases in the world with this simple application.
-HTML, CSS and jQuery for data requests.
-Demo available in a moment.</td>
+HTML, CSS and jQuery for data requests.</td>
     <td>/<a href="https://github.com/acroooo/Live-Covid">REPO</a></td>
   </tr>
      <tr>